When you realise that you have this tiny life growing inside you, it is common to worry about the effects that sexual intercourse may have on junior.

 The simple answer to this is yes but your bundle of joy won’t have a clue what is going on!
 Most unborn babies tend to sleep whilst the mother is active so don’t fret that junior is eavesdropping on you!

 Many pregnant women go through phases of not feeling very attractive.
-Couple this with flagging energy levels and symptoms such as morning sickness and heartburn and it is no wonder you don’t feel like romping around very much.
+Couple this with flagging energy levels and symptoms such as morning sickness and heartburn.
+It is no wonder you don’t feel like romping around very much.

-All women are different and you may well find that for some this only lasts a small amount of time during pregnancy and for others it can last the whole nine months.
+All women are different.
+You may well find that for some this only lasts a small amount of time during pregnancy.
+For others it can last the whole nine months.
 The most important thing is to communicate with your partner or spouse as they may feel concerned that you have gone off them.

 Of course there is the opposite end to the spectrum.
 Many women actually find that they have a higher sex drive whilst carrying and enjoy the act of intercourse a lot more.